Contact Sales:| Support:| Pay My BillClient SupportLet’s Talk!

 The OpEx and CapEx for your business is greatly reduced with a VoIP phone system.
 Because the services are going over the internet, governments have historically not been successful at taxing these services heavily.
 Look at the taxes on your traditional phone bill and try not to squirm.
 This is one of the VoIP advantages businesses can really get behind.

-Disadvantages to VoIP
+VOIP Disadvantages to Consider

 Power Outages and Internet Reliability:

 Because VoIP hardware requires power and VoIP software requires an internet connection, those are your two most significant points of failure.
-These can be accounted for if and redundancy can be put in place if you have a solid I.T. support company.
+These can be accounted for if and redundancy can be put in place if you have a solid IT support company.
 If the ability to make and receive phone calls is a mission critical function of your business, you should consider adding a secondary internet source.

 Any device that you have on your network that is connected to the internet is subject cyber security risk.
 Viruses, malware, ransomware and other threats can all be targeted through your phones.
 Make sure you have the right security measures in place to secure this technology if you are going to implement it at your business.

+Your voice travels over the internet with VOIP.
+That voice data travels in “packets” or short bursts of information.
+Most of the time these packets flow smoothly.
+But occasionally, service can break up.
 The quality of VoIP it is reliant on the internet speed your business has in place.
 If you are a call center and want to switch to VoIP, you can add more internet bandwidth and ask your IT Support provider about quality of service (QoS).